Dual Reasoning: A GNN-LLM Collaborative Framework for Knowledge Graph Question Answering: Supplementary Experiments

 \subsection{Effect of Pre-training Strategy}

-We compared the performance of exploration module with pre-training and fine-tuning with those trained solely on individual datasets.
+In Section~\ref{ssec:training}, we have mentioned that the GNN module can be benefited from pre-training strategies.
+We compare the performance of individual training strategy and pretrain-finetune strategy in Table \ref{tab:pretrain}.
+It is evident that the strategy of pre-training significantly outperforms training separately on distinct datasets.
+This underscores the effectiveness of pre-training in enabling our exploration module to better grasp the common compositional relationships between questions and the concepts in the graphs, thereby enhancing the question-comprehension abilities empowered by LLM.

 We plot the learning curves for both training strategies.
 As can be seen in Figure \ref{fig:curve}, pre-training significantly accelerates the convergence speed of the model during fine-tuning on the downstream datasets, and acquires better performance.
 This advantage is more pronounced on more complex datasets (i.e., MetaQA-3hop).

 To further validate the generalization capability of our method, we also conduct fine-tuning experiments on a dataset from the sports domain.
 We use the dataset WorldCup2014\cite{zhang2016gaussian}, which contains about 8000 questions with answers related to the 2014 World Cup, and questions are a mixture of 1-hop and 2-hop questions.
 As shown in table \ref{tab:wc2014}, our method achieve an impressive result of 100\% on Hits@1, which is also superior to the existing baselines.